shiny-yohane/shiny-moe/_drafts/darling-in-the-frankxx-ep1.md

 - Who created the [Caccosaur]?
 - Why the [Caccosaur] attack mankind?
 - Why does Zero Two have [Caccosaur] blood?
 Is she some kind of experiment?
+- What is that weird yellow container that dropped from the [Caccosaur]?
+And the shattered glass sphere?
+- According the rumors Zero Two kills her partners.
+Is that true?
+Why does she does it?
+- What's going on between Hiro and Ichigo?
+Something meaninful or just some tsundere and protag clicke stuff?

 ### Closing Thoughts
-I liked this first episode even if had way more clicke in it (Whiny male protag with apparently hidden powers, misterious beautiful female who is instanlyy interestend in the protag and she helps him find his true strengths).
+I liked this first episode even if had way more clicke in it for my liking (Whiny male protag with apparently hidden powers, misterious beautiful female who is instanlyy interestend in the protag and she helps him find his true strengths).

 Also I'm not really fond of the Franxx design.
 They look like a weird crossover between Megaman Battle Network and Phantasy Star Only.
 Expecially when they opened theyr eyes.